nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 In such cases, a nested Bean is defined for the Bean for validation.

 .. tip::
-  Since this is the specifications for Bean Validation, see Bean Validation specifications for details.
+  Since this is the specifications for Jakarta Bean Validation, see Jakarta Bean Validation specifications for details.

 An example is shown below.